-During this online degree you’ll learn how to analyse the behaviour, relationships and motivations of people around you.
+During this degree you’ll learn how to analyse the behaviour, relationships and motivations of people around you.
 You can apply these skills in a variety of work environments, such as family counselling, social work or human resources.

 Students with a specific interest in becoming a Psychologist should view the APAC accredited Bachelor of Psychological Science.

 Provide guidance and support on personal or psychological problems.

 Create a protective, safe and supportive environment for children.

 Support members of the community who need assistance to manage the challenges of everyday life.

 Human Resources Officer